Updated: Dec 19, 2020

 What is the purpose?
 Why are you experiencing this problem or suffering in your life?
 What do you want?
 Where do you want to go from here?
 What is the intention or desire for an outcome in the situation you're in?

-Let these questions echo., maybe going back sometimes to the answers that came asking "is this true?"
+Let these questions echo, maybe going back sometimes to the answers that come and asking about them "is this true?"